llSourcell/tensorflow_image_classifier/README.md

 Use an absolute file path for classifier and images because the script dos not support relative path (volume mounting)

-#Challenge
+#The Challenge

-Make your own classifier for scientists, then post a clone of this repo with your attached model (you can name it retrained_graph.pb and it will be around 80 MB.
-If it's too big for GitHub, upload it to DropBox and post the link in your README)
+Make your own classifier for scientists, then post a clone of this repo with your retrained model in it. (you can name it retrained_graph.pb and it will be around 80 MB.
+If it's too big for GitHub, upload it to DropBox and post the link to it in your README)

 #Credits